Locator IO87BN WAB NH85

-HA1YA transverter for 4M, Microwave Modules transverters for 4M & 23cm bands
+HA1YA transverter for 4M, Microwave Modules transverter for the 23cm band.

 Antennas:- 2X 9 ELE Vaargada at 65 ft for 2 Metres; Cobwebb at 35ft for 20M to 10M; Carolina Windom 80, shallow vee, 55ft apex, Double-Bazooka at 15ft for 60M NVIS; Dual band 4 ELE Cubex Quad for 4M & 6M; various verticals for FM on 6M, 4M, 2M, & 70cm.

-My primary vehicle is a Landrover Discovery.
+My primary vehicle is an Audio A4 Estate.
 I also have a Motor home/mobile shack

 I wasn't happy with the two SO239 connectors on the rear of the 7100, so I changed them to N-types.
 This was very easy, and didn't involve any soldering.
 After removing the screws holding the sockets in-place, just pull them off.
 The centre pins locate in to spring-loaded clips on the main PCB.
 Make sure the N-types have long enough pins to reach the clips.
 If you remove the top cover of the rig you can check that they have located correctly.